zerjioang/ssscomp/lib/unpaddedrsa/readme.md

 #  Unpadded RSA
 ## Homomorphic Secure & Privacy Preserving computation

+> Note: RSA is only homomorphic over multiplication

 We show that the Unpadded RSA encryption scheme can be used a Partially Homomorphic Encryption scheme supporting multiplication in the encrypted domain.
 Given an RSA public key `(n,e)` and two plaintext `x1` and `x2` we observe: